Exclusive Museum Preview

 By Louise Irvine

-Among the stars of the 100 Elephants exhibition at WMODA are the impressive Royal Doulton figures of Princess Badoura arriving at her wedding on an elephant.
+Among the stars of the Elephant Safari exhibition at WMODA are the impressive Royal Doulton figures of Princess Badoura arriving at her wedding on an elephant.
 Edmund Dulac illustrated the exquisite spectacle of the marriage procession for Princess Badoura: A Tale of the Arabian Nights in 1913.
 The original sculpture was exhibited at the British Empire Exhibition at Wembley in 1924, an event aimed at promoting unification and encouraging imperial trade.
 Simla and Saucy, two of the elephants on display at Wembley, disgraced themselves by getting into a fight while bathing in the lake and eating the floral displays.

 Princess Badoura was modeled by Harry E. Stanton, master in charge of Burslem School of Art in the 1920s, assisted by E. Van Phillips.
 Harry Tittensor, one of Royal Doulton’s most versatile artists, also worked on the figure #706, which was recorded in Doulton’s model book in 1930.
 However, it was not until 1952 that Princess Badoura joined Royal Doulton’s Prestige collection, and for 50 years, it was made to order for wealthy clients.
 Only the most experienced ceramic artists were entrusted with decorating this imposing figure, which stands 20 inches high.
 It required over 160 hours of intricate painting and five kiln firings before gilders added the final embellishments of 22-karat gold.
 A new color scheme was devised for Harrods department store in London in 1996, and the exhibition models and unique color trials are showcased in the WMODA exhibition.